×

 http://publichealth.lacounty.gov/phcommon/public/cal/index.cfm?unit=sapc&prog=pho&ou=ph&cal_id=24

-LA County MAT Resources
+MAT Resources

 Los Angeles county provides a resource library that provides useful information for both providers and patients interested in knowing more about MAT Treatment.